npsot_bluebonnet_full_color

 Maintenance

 Needs well drained soil.
-Give plenty of space, Purple coneflower spreads easily.
+Give plenty of space.
+Can be hard to get started, but spreads easily once established.
 Thin as needed.
 Can be used as a single plant by deadheading or allowed to seed out to form a mass planting.
-Propagation: Seeds, Root division.
+Great addition to butterfly gardens.
+Can be grown in container gardens.
+Propagation: seed, root division.

 Comments

-Previous Scientific Name(s): Synonym(s): Brauneria purpurea, Echinacea purpurea var. arkansana, Rudbeckia purpurea
+Previous Scientific Name(s): Brauneria purpurea, Echinacea purpurea var. arkansana, Rudbeckia purpurea

 References